ichigozero/home-iot/README.md

-# home-iot
+# About
-Home IoT analytics.
+Collection of home IoT projects.